dakadkart/xyz-documentation/docs/cli/topics/shapefiles.md

 	mapshaper my_geodata.shp -o format=geojson - | here xyz upload spaceID -p property_name -t specific_tag -s

-(If you see unusual errors when piping from `mapshaper` to XYZ, you may have more success keeping the conversion and uploading as separate steps.)
+(If you see unusual errors when piping from `mapshaper` to HERE Data Hub, you may have more success keeping the conversion and uploading as separate steps.)

 Note that you can also run `mapshaper` as a web app, though there may be limits on file sizes.

 	http://mapshaper.org

-### HERE XYZ QGIS Plugin
+### QGIS Plugin

 QGIS is an open-source desktop GIS tool that lets you edit, visualize, manage, analyze and convert geospatial data.
-You can upload and download data from your XYZ spaces using the [HERE XYZ QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/).
+You can upload and download data from your Spaces using the [QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/).
 (The plugin is also available [on Github](https://github.com/heremaps/xyz-qgis-plugin).)

-You can install the HERE XYZ QGIS plugin from within QGIS Plugin search tool if you have the "show experimental plugins" option checked in the plugin console settings.
+You can install the QGIS plugin from within QGIS Plugin search tool if you have the "show experimental plugins" option checked in the plugin console settings.

 [![Experimental](https://www.here.xyz/assets/images/qgis_plugin_experimental.png)](https://www.here.xyz/assets/images/qgis_plugin_experimental.png)

-You can easily open almost any shapefile in QGIS, at which point you can save it to your XYZ spaces using the HERE XYZ QGIS plugin, or export it as GeoJSON to the desktop to use the HERE XYZ CLI streaming upload options.
+You can easily open almost any shapefile in QGIS, at which point you can save it to your Spaces using the QGIS plugin, or export it as GeoJSON to the desktop to use the HERE Data Hub CLI streaming upload options.

 ## Large Individual Features

 Some shapefiles may contain very large and extremely detailed individual lines or polygons.
 (Coastlines are a common example.)
 If a single feature is greater than 10-20MB, you may see `400` or `413` http errors when you try to upload the shapefile.
 In many cases, this level of detail is unnecessary for web mapping.
 If so, you can try to simplify the feature using `mapshaper` or QGIS.
-You may also want to adjust HERE XYZ CLI upload parameters so less data is sent in each API request.
+You may also want to adjust HERE Data Hub CLI upload parameters so less data is sent in each API request.

 ### Adjusting 'chunk' Parameters